 “…in its early years St. Francis Church was shaped not only by regional, national, and international forces…the church developed as it did through the efforts of parishioners of Mexican origin, but also because of numerous Catholic groups and individuals of other ethnic backgrounds.
 All of us, I believe, can identify the benefactors’ names and surnames as Irish, German, Anglo-American, and Spanish…Indeed, it is a shining example of the universality of the Catholic Church.”

 Then image-After construction, circa 1930, from “Souvenir of the Dedication of San Francis Church on Thanksgiving Day, November 26, 1931.”
 The Texas Collection, Baylor University.
-Now image-Similar view by GH.
+Now image-Similar view by Geoff Hunt.

 San Antonio’s Mission San José, which St. Francis Church was modeled on, and Architect, Roy E. Lane’s pre-construction architectural rendering of the Waco structure.
 The hillside which St. Francis is built on made it necessary to design the structure differently from the original San José inspired design.
 Photograph: General Photograph Files-San Antonio-San José Mission; St. Francis Church rendering, Roy E. Lane papers, The Texas Collection, Baylor University.

 The two churches share very similar architectural elements, but one was built on a hillside, and the other a prairie, necessitating obvious design changes.
-Mission San José, San Antonio, Chris Hansen-1982 (bell tower on right side), The Texas Collection, Baylor University; St. Francis Church, GH-2018 (bell tower on left side).
+Mission San José, San Antonio, by Chris Hansen-1982 (bell tower on right side), The Texas Collection, Baylor University; St. Francis Church, by Geoff Hunt-2018 (bell tower on left side).